 We are passionate in our belief that the curriculum underpins all of our provision as a school, and that through it the children should receive good spiritual, moral, social and cultural guidance and, as a result, make excellent progress socially and academically, equipping them to become the good citizens and leaders of tomorrow.
 We strive to ensure that there is a broad range of enrichment opportunities including free-to-all extra-curricular activities which promote learning, personal growth and development.

 The 2014 National Curriculum differs from previous versions in a number of ways.
 It encourages a deeper learning, the mastery of fewer objectives and through high quality teaching, children will learn and remember securely, the knowledge, understanding and skills across all curriculum areas that will equip them for the future workplace.
 It fosters embedded learning and allows children to demonstrate what they know, can do and understand by practising fluency, reasoning and problem solving independent from direct teaching.

-In order to allow the children to fully develop these aptitudes, language is a key focus for us, both to develop the children’s communication abilities, and also to provide them with the rich and specific vocabulary from across the curriculum, further enhancing their subject specific knowledge and understanding.
-Our commitment to the Voice 21 Oracy project will ensure that the four strands of Oracy (physical, linguistic, cognitive, and social and emotional skills) are interwoven within our curriculum.
+Language is a key focus for us, both to develop the children’s communication abilities and also to provide them with the rich and specific vocabulary from across the curriculum, further enhancing their subject knowledge and understanding.
+Our commitment to the Voice 21 Oracy project will ensure that the four strands of Oracy (physical, linguistic, cognitive and social and emotional skills) are interwoven within our curriculum.
 We wish for every child, regardless of their background, to find their voice for success in school and in life.